 A recommended three-step process of exchange includes:

-This procedure should be briefed before flight and include a method to relinquish and take control of the aircraft when normal communications are not possible (e.g., intercom failure).
+The preflight briefing should include a method for relinquishing and taking control of the aircraft when normal communications are not possible (e.g., intercom failure) and it should set the expectations in the event of an emergency situation.

 Commonly known as the sterile cockpit rule, air carrier pilots must refrain from nonessential activities during critical phases of flight.

-Critical phases of flight are all ground operations involving taxi, takeoff, and landing, and all other flight operations below 10,000' except cruise flight.
-Nonessential activities include such activities as eating or chatting.
+Critical phases of flight are all ground operations involving taxi, takeoff, and landing, and all other flight operations below 10,000′ except cruise flight.
+Nonessential activities include things like eating or chatting.

 The equivalent sterile cockpit altitude for light aircraft can be defined as 2,500′ AGL or at any altitude within 10 minutes of landing.

-Checklist act a systematic guide, ensuring that all procedures are carried out in the correct sequence and nothing is omitted.
+Checklists act as a systematic guide, ensuring that all procedures are carried out in the correct sequence and nothing is omitted.
 Furthermore, they standardize flight operations, thereby minimizing the chances of human error.

 Many checklists differentiate the performance of checklist items by using the terms “pilot flying” (PF) and “pilot monitoring/pilot not flying” (PM/PNF) to avoid confusion.
 The PF refers to the pilot manipulating the controls, regardless of which seat he or she occupies.